AleksPilot/tag-redactorv.2.0/README.md

--- This is beta-version of Haskell Mp3-TagRedactor by Aleksandr Tarasov --
+-- This is v2.0 of Haskell Mp3-TagRedactor by Aleksandr Tarasov --

 How to use this program: